-7.3 Export of technology in accordance with approved cooperation agreements A licence to export technology in accordance with cooperation agreements with enterprises or the authorities of other countries shall be granted provided that the agreement has been approved by the Norwegian authorities.
+3. Export of technology in accordance with approved cooperation agreements

-7.4 Export of technology not included in approved cooperation agreements
+A licence to export technology in accordance with cooperation agreements with enterprises or the authorities of other countries shall be granted provided that the agreement has been approved by the Norwegian authorities.

-- a) General provisions - When dealing with applications for exports which are not part of an officially approved process of cooperation, the category to which the finished product will belong shall be ascertained. - b) Production rights for category A products In the case of exports of production rights for category A products, a licence may only be granted for transfers to countries belonging to groups 1 and 2, in accordance with principles corresponding to those which otherwise apply to the export of products in this category.
+- 4. Export of technology not included in approved cooperation agreements - a.
+General provisions b.
+Production rights for category A productsIn the case of exports of production rights for category A products, a licence may only be granted for transfers to countries belonging to groups 1 and 2, in accordance with principles corresponding to those which otherwise apply to the export of products in this category.